A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics I: Introduction

-Compare this to the `standard' approaches to interpreting or reformulating the quantum formalism in a realist way that solves the measurement problem, e.g. Many-Worlds interpretations \cite{Wallace2012,Vaidm2014}, de Broglie-Bohm theories \cite{Holland1993,Bohm1995,Duerr2009}, and dynamical collapse theories \cite{Ghirardi2011,Adler2012}.
-In all these approaches, the wave function is typically interpreted as fundamental and ontic, and the Schrödinger evolution (or some nonlinear modification of it) is taken as a dynamical law.
-So if stochastic mechanics succeeds in deriving the Schrödinger equation and wave function, it constitutes the first known example of a measurement-problem-free ontological reconstruction of quantum mechanics in which the wave function could be considered (in a well-defined sense) derived and epistemic, and the Schrödinger evolution phenomenological rather than law-like\footnote{The recent ``Many-Interacting-Worlds'' (MIW) theory of Hall, Deckert, and Wiseman \cite{Hall2014}, shares some of these features in that it recovers the Schrödinger wave function as an effective, mean-field description of a large number of real classical worlds interacting through a non-classical (quantum) force.
-On the other hand, it seems that their approach is also subject to Wallstrom's criticism in that they also have to assume the quantization condition (or something like it) on the dynamics of their classical worlds.}.
-Arguably then, the viability of stochastic mechanics would undercut the primacy of the aforementioned standard approaches - it would no longer be necessary to interpret the wave function as fundamental and ontic, and presume the Schrödinger evolution as law-like, in order to have an ontological formulation of quantum theory that solves the measurement problem, is empirically adequate, and has a coherent physical interpretation.
+This being said, stochastic mechanics (if viable) has a notably significant difference from the `standard' approaches to interpreting or reformulating or replacing the quantum formalism in a realist way that solves the measurement problem, those being many-worlds theories \cite{Allori2009,Wallace2012,Vaidm2014}, de Broglie-Bohm theories \cite{Holland1993,Bohm1995,Duerr2009,OriolsMompart2012,Goldstein2013,Oriols2016}, and dynamical collapse theories \cite{Ghirardi2011,Adler2012,Bassi2013}.
+In all these approaches, the wave function is interpreted as fundamental and ontic (or as some kind of physical law \cite{GoldsteinZanghi2011,Goldstein2013,VassalloDeckertEsfeld2016}), and the Schrödinger equation (or some nonlinear modification of it) is taken as a dynamical law.
+So if stochastic mechanics succeeds in deriving the Schrödinger equation and wave function, it constitutes (arguably) the first example of a measurement-problem-free ontological reconstruction of quantum mechanics in which the wave function could be considered (in a well-defined sense) as genuinely derived and epistemic, and the Schrödinger evolution as phenomenological rather than law-like\footnote{The recent ``Many-Interacting-Worlds'' (MIW) theory of Hall, Deckert, and Wiseman \cite{Hall2014}, shares some of these features in that it recovers the Schrödinger wave function as an effective, mean-field description of a large number of real classical worlds interacting through a non-classical (quantum) force.
+On the other hand, it seems that their approach is also subject to Wallstrom's criticism in that they also have to assume the quantization condition (or something like it) on the dynamics of their classical worlds.
+Similar comments apply to the ``Prodigal QM'' theory of Sebens \cite{Sebens2015}.